sascha/SSCWhatsAppActivity/README.md

 	[self presentViewController:activityViewController animated:YES completion:nil];

+Please note that you can only share instances of `NSString`, `NSURL` or `UIImage`.
+WhatsApp does not support sharing text and images at the same time, so as soon as you provide an `UIImage` all `NSString` and `NSURL` instances will be ignored.
+In addition you can only share **one** `UIImage`.
 Have a look at the demo app to see it in context.

 ![Demo screenshot](https://raw.github.com/sascha/SSCWhatsAppActivity/master/screenshot.png)

 ## Author

-Sascha Schwabbauer, sascha.schwabbauer@me.com
+Sascha Schwabbauer, sascha@evolved.io

 ## License